 File 4 is used to describe the angular distribution of emitted neutrons.
 It is used for reactions with incident neutrons and gammas only, and should not be used for any other incident particle.
 Angular distributions of emitted neutrons should be given for elastically scattered neutrons, and for the neutrons resulting from discrete level excitation due to inelastic scattering.
 However, angular distributions may also be given for particles resulting from $(n,n'{continuum})$, (n,2n), and other neutron emitting reactions.
 In these cases, the angular distributions will be integrated over all final energies.
-Emitted photon angular distributions are given in File 4.
+Emitted photon angular distributions are given in File 14 when the particle angular distributions are given in File 4.